TheThingsNetwork/docs/README.md

 npm run scp user@host:/path
 ```

-This will create a build `_scp` with the default config plus [`_scripts/scp.yml`](_scripts/scp.yml) and then upload it with `scp`.
+This will create a build in `_scp`, upload it with `scp` and then delete the directory.
 Make sure the server has your public key or it will prompt for a password and cause the script to fail.

 Alternatively, you can set the `SCP_TARGET` environment variable or [dotenv](https://www.npmjs.com/package/dotenv).